Throbac-Labs/SolanaValidator_FullDeployment/README.md

 sudo mount /dev/nvme1n1p1 /mnt/ledgerdb
 sudo blkid /dev/nvme1n1p1
 ```
-Use the UUID from the above and add it to your /etc/fstab file
+Use the UUID from the above and add it to your /etc/fstab file.
 ```
 sudo nano /etc/fstab
 ------> UUID=546cd562-dab7-45dc-ac38-7f2f4021a895 /mnt/ledgerdb ext4 defaults,nofail 0 0